-- 2.1 The regulators' General Conditions of Recognition state that awarding bodies must: - establish and maintain, and at all times comply with, up to date written procedures for the investigation of suspected or alleged malpractice or maladministration; and - ensure that such investigations are carried out rigorously, effectively, and by persons of appropriate competence who have no personal interest in their outcome. - 2.2 The awarding body will: - oversee all investigations into suspected or alleged malpractice; - withhold the issuing of results until the conclusion of the investigation, or permanently, where the outcome of the investigation warrants it; - apply the sanctions and penalties listed in this document in cases of proven malpractice; - report the matter to the regulators and other awarding bodies in accordance with the regulators' General Conditions of Recognition; - report the matter to the police if a proven malpractice involved the committing of a criminal act. - 2.3 Investigations will normally be carried out by the head of centre acting on behalf of the awarding body.
+- 2.1 The regulators' General Conditions of Recognition state that awarding bodies must: - establish and maintain, and at all times comply with, up to date written procedures for the investigation of suspected or alleged malpractice or maladministration; and - ensure that such investigations are carried out rigorously, effectively, and by persons of appropriate competence who have no personal interest in their outcome.

+2.2 The awarding body will:

+- oversee all investigations into suspected or alleged malpractice; - withhold the issuing of results until the conclusion of the investigation, or permanently, where the outcome of the investigation warrants it; - apply the sanctions and penalties listed in this document in cases of proven malpractice; - report the matter to the regulators and other awarding bodies in accordance with the regulators' General Conditions of Recognition; - report the matter to the police and/or other appropriate authorities if proven malpractice involved the committing of a criminal act. - 2.3 The awarding body will normally authorise the head of centre, acting on behalf of the awarding body, to carry out the investigation.